-When something bad happens it can be tempting to switch off and ignore the issue for as long as possible.
+When something bad happens, it can be tempting to ignore the issue for as long as possible.
 But the sooner you start to act, the sooner you’ll be able to get back in the clear.
 Acting quickly can help prevent the possibility of things getting worse before they get any better.

 One of the first steps you may want to take, is to check if the expense is covered by your insurance.

 Do you have savings, an emergency fund or an arranged overdraft you can fall back on?
 If so, now could be the time to use them.

 If not, can you get assistance?
-If it’s a large bill there may be an arrangement you can come to with your supplier.
-Or, if it’s a large medical expense, for example, it could be worth talking to your family to see if there’s someone who could help.
+If it’s a large bill, there may be an arrangement you can come to with your supplier.

 Once you’ve decided on how you’ll tackle the expense, create an action plan with the various stages written down.